matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 something you are going to move away from any too readily.

-And certainly, I want to emphasize, the purpose of this talk is not to beat up on OO, but to have everybody just take a step back; just imagine you do not love it, if you do, and think about whether or not it is perfect.
+And certainly, I want to emphasize, the purpose of this talk is not to beat up on OO, but to have everybody just take a step back.
+Just imagine you do not love it, if you do, and think about whether or not it is perfect.